radumas/bikeways4everybody/README.md

 This is an attempt to create the most basic example of a web map for crowdsourcing... anything that users can draw on a map (points, squares, circles, lines, polygons...).
 It uses [Leaflet.draw](https://github.com/Leaflet/Leaflet.draw) ([demo](https://leaflet.github.io/Leaflet.draw/)) to crowdsource user-generated shapes on a map and then inserts them in a [CartoDB table](https://cartodb.com/data/).

+## All You Need to Do After Forking this Repository
+1. Perform all the steps under the [CartoDB](#cartodb) heading
+2. Modify the username in `index.html` (search for "TODO") to your cartodb username
+3. Go to http://YOURGITHUBUSERNAME.github.io/crowdmap-basic to play.
+4. Modify the code to your whims.

 ## CartoDB

 1. Get a free [CartoDB account](https://cartodb.com/signup)